-Here we outline what you need to know to ride your off-road electric skateboard like a pro:
+If you are looking to get better one on eskating, here we outline what you need to know to ride your off-road electric skateboard like a pro:

 The all-terrain board is going to come with the standard all-terrain tire.
 It's pretty much like a slick tire, pretty good all-arounder.
 It does all right in grass, gravel and dirt, but predominantly you're looking at road and hard surfaces.
 Doesn't have quite as much traction as some of our other options, but it is a great all-rounder and it does wear really well.
 Our other wheels options are off-road knobbies, as they've got a lot more tread on them, a bit better grip in grass, dirt.
 They do wear out a little bit quicker, but you do notice the extra grip when you're poking around in dirt and grass.
 On the road, they might feel a bit more slippery just because you have less contact patch, but off-road situations if that's where you're riding, grass, dirt, gravel, we'd recommend going towards these.

 Depending on where and how you're riding, it's going to affect how you want to set up the bushings.
 If you're riding on a long straight or hard pack trails, so dirt, gravel, grass, if it's fairly hard pack, no big turns or anything like that, probably want a stiffer bushing set up.
 It's going to give you better control of the board and eliminate a lot of those fishtails that you don't want.